gokul0/AIDON/README.md

 # AIDON

-This is a proof-of-concept for the IBM call for code hackathon.
+This is a proof-of-concept for the IBM call for code hackathon 2019.

 ## Idea
  - Use of climatic data to predict rains and floods.